letsdodigital/coding-hands-on/dair/learning_outcomes.md

 - Understand the importance of splitting data into training, validation, and testing datasets (LL2)

 The model structure will be a convolutional neural network with single sigmoid output node denoting probability of pneumonia in the scan.

-# Session 5 - AI for Medicine (Part 2)

-## Seminar

-By the end of the seminar, clinicians should:

-## Workshop

-By the end of the workshop, clinicians should be able to:

 # Session 6 - Closing Session